scala/docs.scala-lang/_overviews/scala3-migration/incompat-contextual-abstractions.md

 The type of implicit definitions (`val` or `def`) needs to be given explicitly in Scala 3.
 They cannot be inferred anymore.

-The Scalafix rule named `ExplicitImplicitTypes` in [ohze/scala-rewrites](https://github.com/ohze/scala-rewrites#fixexplicittypesexplicitimplicittypes) repository can write the missing type annotations automatically.
+The Scalafix rule named [ExplicitResultTypes](https://scalacenter.github.io/scalafix/docs/rules/ExplicitResultTypes.html) can write the missing type annotations automatically.

 ## Implicit Views